artfhc/project-discord-knowledge-graph/src/discord_data/extraction/README.md

 ## 📋 Use Cases

 ### 1. **Quality Assessment**
-Compare extraction quality on the same messages:
+Compare extraction quality across multiple messages:
 ```
 1. Go to "Message Comparison"
 2. Filter: "Has Both"
-3. Browse messages to see side-by-side results
+3. Review table showing all messages with comparison metrics
+4. Click on specific rows for detailed triple comparison
-4. Look for patterns in disagreements
+5. Look for patterns in disagreements and overlap %
 ```

 ### 2. **Method Coverage Analysis**